entwoska/Fundpop-docs/getting-started/creating-your-first-campaign.md

    * Enter specific number of days
    * Review exact start and end dates/times

+3. Adjust later if needed:
+   * You can extend the end date of an active pre-order campaign when momentum grows
+   * Edit your campaign → change end date → save changes

 <figure><img src="../.gitbook/assets/FP-campaign-6.png" alt=""><figcaption><p> Duration section with calendar and slider</p></figcaption></figure>

 ### Step 6: Order Options